plumpdolphin/dreamicons/solid/readme.md

 This folder contains all svg icons in the solid style.

+*Average icon file size is only approximately 173 bytes!*

 All icons and their respective file sizes can be viewed below:
 <table>
     <tr><th>Icon</th><th>Size</th></tr>
     <tr><td><img width=40 height=40 src="arrow-nav.svg"></td><td>134B</td></tr>